-The NYU Langone Art Program and Collection integrates artwork of the highest quality into the healing environments of our new and recently renovated spaces at NYU Langone locations including our ambulatory sites.
+The NYU Langone Art Program and Collection integrates artwork of the highest quality into the healing environments of new and recently renovated spaces at NYU Langone locations including our ambulatory sites.
 Conceived by Vicki Match Suna, AIA, vice dean for real estate development and facilities, the program’s diverse portfolio of works includes paintings, photographs, sculptures, installation art, and murals, by both emerging and established professional artists.
-The collection is built through acquisitions, commissions, exhibitions, and donations of art, as well as through other visual arts-related programming consistent with NYU Langone’s mission to be a world-class, patient-centered academic medical institution.
+The collection is built through acquisitions, commissions, and donations of art, as well as through other visual arts-related programming consistent with NYU Langone’s mission to be a world-class, patient-centered academic medical institution.
 In addition to the collection, curated exhibitions of a variety of artworks are hosted at the NYU Langone Art Gallery, which is adjacent to the Sid and Ruth Lapidus Health Sciences Library at 550 First Avenue.

 In recent years, art has become increasingly important to many healthcare environments.
 Studies have shown that art in this setting can improve patients’ overall health outcomes, treatment compliance, and quality of life.
 Art also helps create a positive environment for caregivers, helping to reduce stress, and for employees, improving overall workplace satisfaction.

 The NYU Langone Art Program fosters a welcoming, healing environment that supports our mission to treat the whole patient by addressing emotional as well as physical needs.
 Katherine Meehan manages the program and collection.
 Contact her at firstname.lastname@example.org.

 NYU Langone’s art gallery hosts regular exhibitions throughout the year.
 For more information, contact email@example.com.

 Metamorphosis: Agents of Change